Mini-Batch Robustness Verification of Deep Neural Networks: Evaluation

 \paragraph{Shared certification} We next discuss the empirical differences between \tool and shared certification~\cite{SHARED_CERTIF_ARXIV}.
 Shared certification relies on preprocessing (which takes multiple hours) for generating templates which can expedite the analysis on unseen $\epsilon$-balls.
 It focuses on incomplete verification, i.e., the robustness of $\epsilon$-balls can remain unknown.
-For example, in our experiment over sets of 100 inputs of different classes, for ConvSmall and $\epsilon = 0.1$, \tool precisely determines the certification rate, which is $69/88$ (78\%).
-However, verification that relies on the DeepZ abstract domain~\cite{DEEPZ}, like shared certification, can only prove that 56 $\epsilon$-balls are robust (certification rate 63\%).
+For example, in our experiment over sets with the first 100 test set images, for ConvSmall and $\epsilon = 0.1$, \tool precisely determines the certification rate, which is $69/88$ (78\%).
+However, verification that relies on the DeepZ abstract domain~\cite{DEEPZ}, like shared certification, can only prove that 56 $\epsilon$-balls are robust (certification rate of 63\%).
 Further, the highest speedup of shared certification over DeepZ (on which it builds) is 1.21x, while \tool's speedup over MIPVerify is at least 1.4x and up to 2.6x.

 \paragraph{Analysis time per $\epsilon$-ball}